 If I had to give my ideas a name right now, I’d say this bathroom is going to take on a rustic and industrial personality, but we’ll just all need to wait to see how that goes.
 Either way, it’s not going to look like it does now!

 If you know anything about me, you know I always remodel on a budget, and I like to get creative with reusing items in new ways.
 This year, my budget for this space is $200.
-For the last challenge, I gave myself a little more moola, because it was a complete gut, but we still finished the space for a little under $1,000.
+For the last challenge, I gave myself a little more moola, because it was a complete gut, but we still finished this bathroom decorated with vintage and antique finds for a little under $1,000.

 Looking forward to seeing your bathroom makeover!!